-Here’s why the Internet is obsessed with MSCHF's Big Red Boot
+Here’s Why the Internet is Obsessed with MSCHF's Big Red Boot

 Luxury fashion’s latest statement piece — MSCHF’s Big Red Boot — has created quite a buzz across the internet.

-The boots are created by the same New York-based collective that holds credits for Lil Nas X’s Satan shoes and Birkinstock sandals made from Hermès’ Birkin bags.
+The boots are created by the same New York-based collective that holds credits for Lil Nas X’s Satan shoes and Birkenstock sandals made from Hermès’ Birkin bags.

 All set to go on sale on 16 February for USD 350, MSCHF’s official website is calling the footwear “cartoon boots for a cool 3D world.”
 As the news went viral, a TikTok video featuring the boots has garnered more than 3 million views and over half a million likes in just 24 hours.